jeffrey25706660/data512-a2/README.md

 **Research Question #1**

-How does the labelling behavior in the comments change over time?
+How does the labeling behavior in the comments change over time?

 ![alt text](https://github.com/jeffrey25706660/data512-a2/blob/main/graphs/Average%20Aggression%20%26%20Attack%20Score%20by%20time.jpg)